 |Durability||Generally more durable due to better build quality||Many modern speakers are mass manufactured and so durability is a hit or miss|

 |Subwoofers||A woofer is normally included with main speakers||Subwoofers are separate devices|

 |Power||Use less power and can run on smaller amps||Require more powerful amps|

 Wharfedale, JBL and Klipsch and KEF are three rudimentary names that have ruled the loudspeaker industry for decades.
+These vintage speaker brands have produced many well-known vintage speakers.
 Today, these old speaker brands are seen as visionaries that spent years working on perfecting their loudspeaker drivers.

 Their vintage speakers have survived the generational dynamics in a wide range of areas, including analog/discrete components, listening habits, the home theatre revolution, the shift to wireless loudspeakers, and advancements in amplification technology.

 While many people enjoy some of the old features of older speakers, it’s the nostalgia of it all for other people.